 Most of us need a morning coffee to bring us to life, so why neglect your hair?
 Here at GG, we’ve got your caffeine cravings covered, with an arsenal of products that will wake up your hair, leaving tresses feeling bouncy and voluminous, as well as boosting hair density.

-Begin by washing and conditioning hair with our caffeine-enriched Hair Density Shampoo.
+Begin by washing and conditioning hair with our caffeine-enriched Intense Thickening Shampoo.
 Formulated with an innovative form of hyaluronic acid blended with amino acids and biotin that helps stimulate hair follicles to give a fuller appearance and improve hair density.

-Next lock in moisture by generously coating the hair and scalp with our new Thickening Hair and Scalp Mask Intense.
+Next lock in moisture by generously coating the hair and scalp with our new Intense Thickening Hair and Scalp Mask.
 This deeply moisturising treatment hydrates hair and scalp with hyaluronic acid, biotin and coconut oil.
 The addition of caffeine breathes life into lacklustre locks, giving hair the boost it needs to feel thicker, fuller and volumised.

 Finish your caffeine haircare routine with the Hair Growth Serum Intense.
 Formulated to help you achieve visibly fuller, thicker and healthier hair in as little as 4 weeks.
 The addition of an extra 3% concentration of caffeine, hair-boosting zinc, a unique glucose compound and glycine works to increase the thickness of each hair strand by 13%.